hassaan763/Langchain_Practices/README.md

-# LangChain Crash Course
+Introduction:

-Welcome to the LangChain Crash Course repository!
-This repo contains all the code examples you'll need to follow along with the LangChain Master Class for Beginners video.
-By the end of this course, you'll know how to use LangChain to create your own AI agents, build RAG chatbots, and automate tasks with AI.
+Welcome to the this repository!
+This repo contains all the code examples I followed.
+I now know how to use LangChain to create my own AI agents, build RAG chatbots, and automate tasks with AI.

-## Course Outline
+## Outline

 1. **Setup Environment**
 2. **Chat Models**